RednibCoding/Paula-Tracker/README.md

 # Paula Tracker

 A classic 4-channel sound tracker inspired by the legendary **Ultimate Sound Tracker** from the Amiga era.
-Built with modern web technologies (ES6 JavaScript, Canvas, Web Audio API) while maintaining that old-school demoscene aesthetic.
+Built with modern web technologies while maintaining that old-school demoscene aesthetic.

+** Features a complete software-based Amiga Paula chip emulator! **

+Paula Tracker includes **PaulaLib** - a platform-independent audio engine that accurately emulates the Amiga Paula chip in pure software.
+All audio mixing, resampling, and effects are calculated in JavaScript - the Web Audio API is only used to send the final mixed samples to your speakers!

 ![PaulaTracker](/readme/PaulaTracker.png)